 "Do you know how to shoot the compound bow if we do find it?"
 I asked Sandy as I walked over to the door.

 "I practiced with Bob many times," Sandy said.
 "I don't know, it's been five years, but I think I still have the strength to shoot it."

 "We'll wait until the time comes to deal with that problem; right now, all we have to do is make it to your patio door."
 I opened the door to the potting shed and looked around to make sure our unwanted guest was nowhere to be seen.
 Nothing...
-We both made a dash to the side of the house.
-The sky looked brighter now without the rain clouds and with the moon shining down, we could see the way clearly.
+We both dashed to the side of the house.
+The sky looked brighter now without the rain clouds and with the moon shining down, we could see the way.
 Which meant, the creature could see us, too.

-Staying to the shadows, we moved around the house and made it to Sandy’s pride and joy, her gardens.
+Staying in the shadows, we moved around the house and made it to Sandy’s pride and joy, her gardens.
 As we hovered near the patio door, I looked around for something to throw.
 Spotting a large planter nearby, I bent to see if I could pick it up when I smelled something foul… That’s weird!
 I took a whiff of the pot when I felt large drops splashing down on my bare skin.
-I looked up, wondering if it started to rain again, and my whole-body shook, in shock at what I saw.
-There on the roof, its red evil eyes staring down on me as its mouth dripped saliva.
+I looked up, wondering if it started to rain again, and my whole body shook, in shock at what I saw.
+There on the roof, its red evil eyes staring down at me as its mouth dripped saliva.
 I screamed.

 "That thing just won’t leave us alone,” Sandy said, as we both crawled out of sight.

 Wasting no time, we made our way around toward the basement door.
 Opening it, we walked down the steps.
 "You kept all of Bob's belongings!"
 I exclaimed when I noticed boxes and boxes of stuff which took up two-thirds of the basement area.